mamedev/mame/docs/source/usingmame/commonissues.rst

 I have a controller that doesn't want to work with the standard Microsoft Windows version of MAME, what can I do?
 -----------------------------------------------------------------------------------------------------------------

-By default, MAME on Microsoft Windows tries to do raw reads of the joystick(s), mouse/mice, and keyboard(s).
-This works with most devices and provides the most stable results.
-However, some devices need special drivers to translate their output and these drivers may not work with raw input.
+By default, MAME on Microsoft Windows tries to read joystick(s), mouse/mice and keyboard(s) using the RawInput API.
+This works with most devices, and allows multiple keyboards and mice to be used independently.
+However, some device drivers are not compatible with RawInput, and it may be necessary to use DirectInput or window events to receive input.
+This is also the case for most software that simulates mouse or keyboard input, like JoyToKey, VNC or Remote Desktop.

+You can try changing the
+:ref:`keyboardprovider <mame-commandline-keyboardprovider>`,
+:ref:`mouseprovider <mame-commandline-mouseprovider>`,
+:ref:`joystickprovider <mame-commandline-joystickprovider>` or
-One thing you can try is setting the keyboardprovider, mouseprovider, or joystickprovider setting (depending on which kind of device your input device acts as) from rawinput to one of the other options such as dinput or win32.
-See :ref:`osd-commandline-options` for details on supported providers.
+:ref:`lightgunprovider <mame-commandline-lightgunprovider>` setting (depending on which kind of device you’re having issues with) from ``rawinput`` to one of the other options such as ``dinput`` or ``win32``.
+See :ref:`osd-commandline-options` for details on input provider options

 .. _ExternalOPL: